Extracting transport coefficients from local ground-state currents: Results

 In this way, static ground-state properties [Eq.~\eqref{eq:coefficients_cm}] give direct access to the Hall response in Eq.~\eqref{eq:HallFromDampedOscillations} without the need for time-evolution nor transport measurements.

 Importantly, we remark that $c_1$ scales with the damping $\Gamma$, hence it is small whenever band-dispersion effects are limited.
 In fact, in our numerical investigations detailed below, we find that $c_1$ is indeed negligible, as well as higher odd corrections ($c_{3, 5, \hdots}$).
-In contrast, we find that including even corrections ($c_{4, 6, \hdots}$) improves the determination of the correlator $\mathcal{C}(\vec{r}, t)$; see Appendix~\ref{app:HigherCms}.
-However, including those higher-order corrections leads to a significant overhead due to the numerous currents that need to be evaluated.
+In contrast, we find that including even corrections ($c_{4, 6, \hdots}$) improves the determination of the correlator $\mathcal{C}(\vec{r}, t)$; see the Methods.
+However, including those higher-order corrections leads to a significant overhead due to the numerous currents that need to be evaluated; see below.

 Furthermore, we remind that the coefficient $\omega_0$, which requires the measurement of $c_2$, corresponds to the characteristic gap in the flat-band regime.
 Thus, this coefficient could be evaluated independently through conventional spectroscopy.
-Altogether, this indicates that the measurement of the transport coefficient \mbox{${\sf Ch} (\vec{r}) = 2\pi \sigma_{\rm H}(\vec{r})$} can be limited to the evaluation of the single coefficient $c_0$ in the flat-band regime (i.e.~the low-flux limit in the Hofstadter model).
+Altogether, this indicates that the measurement of the transport coefficient \mbox{${\sf Ch} (\vec{r}) = 2\pi \sigma_{\rm H}(\vec{r})$} can be limited to the evaluation of the single coefficient $c_0$ in the flat-band regime (i.e.~the low-flux limit in the Harper-Hofstadter model).

-Since the explicit form of the coefficients $c_m$ depends on the details of the Hamiltonian, we will now investigate a concrete example in the next Section, based on the Hofstadter model.
+Since the explicit form of the coefficients $c_m$ depends on the details of the Hamiltonian, we will now investigate concrete examples in the next paragraph, based on the Harper-Hofstadter model.
 However, we expect our approach to apply to a broad class of gapped, local Hamiltonians.